ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

-{% docs fct_usage_data_monthly %}

-Factual table derived from the metrics received as part of usage ping payloads.

-To create this table, all-time metrics are normalized to estimate usage over a month and combined with 28-day metrics.
-Therefore, a single record in this table is one usage metric for a month for an instance of GitLab.

-Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

-{% enddocs %}

 {% docs dim_crm_sales_rep %}

 Dimension representing the associated sales rep from salesforce.
 Most often this will be the record owner, which is a ubiquitous field in salesforce.